kdheepak/panvimdoc/README.md

 And, Pandoc has filters and a custom output writer that can be configured in lua.
 Pandoc filters can extend the capability of Pandoc with minimal lua scripting, and these are are very easy to write and maintain too.

-This project aims to write a specification in Pandoc Markdown, and to take advantage of Pandoc filters and the custom output writer capability, to convert a Markdown file to a vim documentation help file.
+This project aims to write a specification of syntax in Pandoc Markdown, and to take advantage of Pandoc filters and the custom output writer capability, to convert a Markdown file to a vim documentation help file.
 This project provides a reference implementation of the specification as well.

 # Goals